sldcyh/WQ_sensor/README.md

 # Water Quality Data Reader
-This C script read data from YSI EXO2 multiparameter sonde with EXO Modbus Signal Output Adapter (SOA) Set up rasperyPI to tranfer data with SOA using modbus
+This C script read data from YSI EXO2 multiparameter sonde with EXO Modbus Signal Output Adapter (SOA).
+The data will be locally logged in CSV files and send to influxdb through http.
+Make sure the influxdb is running in the network and accessible.
+Set up rasperyPI to tranfer data with SOA using modbus.

+config.txt is a csv file contains the modbus registers in the SOA with there corresponding parameter names, see https://www.ysi.com/File%20Library/Documents/Guides/599825_Modbus-Quickstart-Guide.pdf for more details on the SOA.

 # Pre-request
 The sensor and SOA communicate with the raspberry PI using Modbus protocal, so you need libmodbus 3.1.4 to compile the script.